Internet shutdowns 'not justified' in coronavirus outbreak

-BANGKOK / ADDIS ABABA, March 20 (Thomson Reuters Foundation) - I nternet shutdowns cannot be justified at a time when access to information is critical to containing the deadly coronavirus pandemic, human rights groups have warned.
+BANGKOK / ADDIS ABABA (Thomson Reuters Foundation) - Internet shutdowns cannot be justified at a time when access to information is critical to containing the deadly coronavirus pandemic, human rights groups have warned.

 The outbreak has infected more than 245,000 people worldwide and the death toll now exceeds 10,000, according to a Reuters tally.